Ranks of tensors and a generalization of secant varieties: Ranks of points in

+The normal form above is not always unique.
 Say $F$ has Jordan blocks, $F_{i,j}$ where $\l_i$ is the $i$-th eigenvalue.
 If there is no block of the form $L_{\ep_i}$ or $L_{\eta_j}^T$, then we may assume at least one of the $\l_i$ is zero by changing basis in $\BC^2$.
-If the blocks $F_{i,j}$ are such that there are no $1$'s above the diagonal, then we can normalize one of the $\l_i=1$ by rescaling $t$.
+In general, one can always change the bases in $\BC^2$, $B$ and $C$ to obtain at least one of the $\l_i=0$.
+We will not use this in general, so we omit the proof, but we illustrate a non-trivial case in the proof of Proposition~\ref{prop_orbits_234}.
+The general case is not much different than the illustrated case.
+If the blocks $F_{i,j}$ are such that there are no $1$'s above the diagonal, then we can also normalize one of the $\l_i=1$ by rescaling $t$.